How does the audition work?

 Is there an age limit?

 We audition boys from ages 7 to 12.
-Most boys usually start in our training groups, the Beginning and Advanced Cadets.
+Most singers start in our training groups, the Beginning and Advanced Cadets.

 Boys’ voices create a different timbre (color of sound) than girls’ voices.
 Composers such as Bach, Beethoven, Britten and Bernstein have all written music specifically for boys’ voices.
-Girls who want to sing and perform may join our sister group Philadelphia Girls Choir.
+Girls who want to sing and perform are encouraged to audition for the Philadelphia Girls Choir.

 Is prior music or voice training necessary?